-My Ultimate Guide To Carbs In food is the final of my series of Ultimate Guides.
-Learn where your carbs are coming from and take a look below at all the ZERO carb foods.
+This Ultimate Guide To Carbs In food is the final of my series of Ultimate Guides.

-This is a culmination of all my Ultimate Guides.
+These carb charts are a culmination of all my Ultimate Guides.
 These values are net carbs per 100g.
-An easy reference guide to see where your carbs are coming from and a great guide to all the zero carb foods.
+An easy reference guide to see where your carbs are coming from and a great guide to all the zero-carb foods.

 It's an easy guide that beginners love to look at so they can quickly know what to enjoy and what to avoid.

 For me?
-I would rather enjoy a large serving of non-starchy vegetables, than a small handful of nuts.
+I would rather stay within my daily carb limit by enjoying a large serving of non-starchy vegetables, than a small handful of nuts.

 You can quickly see how you can bulk up your meals with lower carb foods, and what to enjoy if you want a quick and easy low-carb snack.